Skip to main content

 Switching HR Platforms: Migration Checklist

-Switching HR software is the #1 reason companies delay their decision — but it is far simpler than most vendors make it sound.
-We have guided dozens of readers through HR platform migrations and here is the realistic timeline: BambooHR or Gusto migrations take 1-3 weeks.
+Switching HR software is the #1 reason companies delay their decision.
+But it's far simpler than most vendors make it sound.
+We've guided dozens of readers through HR platform migrations and here's the realistic timeline: BambooHR or Gusto migrations take 1-3 weeks.
 Rippling takes 2-4 weeks.
 Workday takes 3-12 months depending on complexity.

 3Week 2-3: Run parallel payroll for one pay period.
 Run payroll in both old and new systems, compare outputs, fix discrepancies.
 This is non-negotiable for payroll migrations.